Chenhongling/academic-website/content/publication/example10/index.md

 ---
-title: 'HQS-HRINet: An unrolled deep learning method for seismic high-resolution inversion with an inaccurate wavelet'
+title: 'HQS-HRINet:An unrolled deep learning method for seismic high-resolution inversion with an inaccurate wavelet'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here